 Great processes reduce costs, improve consistency, eliminate waste and promotes continuous improvement.

 A business focuses its efforts on the key processes as well as aligning complementary processes to get better efficiency.
 This means that multiple processes are managed together as a system which should lead to greater efficiency.

 Principle 6: continual improvement

 This principle is very straightforward: continual improvement should be an active business objective.

 The benefits of this are clear: increased ability to embrace new opportunities, organisational flexibility and improved performance.
 Especially in difficult economic times, the businesses that thrive are those that can adapt to new market situations.

 A logical approach, based on data and analysis, is good business sense.
-Unfortunately, in a fact paced workplace, decisions can often be made rashly, without proper thought.
-The efficiency that will have been imbued in the organisation after the implementation of prior principles will allow decisions to be made with clarity.
+Unfortunately, in a fast-paced workplace, decisions can often be made rashly, without proper thought.
+Implementing the Quality Management Principles we’ve discussed will allow decisions to be made with clarity.

 Informed decisions lead to improved understanding of the marketplace as data is collated and analysed, and the ability to defend past decisions.

 This principle deals with supply chains.
 It promotes the relationship between the company and its suppliers; recognising it is interdependent.
 A strong relationship enhances productivity and encourages seamless working practices.

 The result is optimisation of costs and resources, improving and building long-term relationships and the ‘flexibility of joint responses to changing markets or customer needs and expectations’.